 (1) For example related to mortality, lapse, benefit utilization, and asset underperformance

-(c) Interim cash-flow testing negative results, where applicable
+(c) Interim cash-flow testing negative results

 (1) Narrative and summary

 (2) Negative surplus by year where significant

 (3) Explanation of how interim negative results are addressed

 (d) Provide any narrative explanation to accompany the numerical results, including support for decisions to hold or not hold additional asset adequacy analysis reserves.
 Expand on the type of explanation provided so there’s some uniformity in responses?